ArcticMC/Scenarios/descriptions.md

 > Whenever you mine lapis ore, you will lose 0.5 hearts.
 The lapis will only drop 1-2 lapis.

 ### Blood Market (L)
-> The first 8 players, selected by the person who does the command /iwantslaveowner \<Code word\>, will be selected.
+> The first 8 players, selected by the person who does the command /codeward \<Code word\> or manually selected by the host, will be selected.
 However, the slave owners will have 500 hearts to bid on for players.
 It'll be bid by heart points.
 Command to bid is /bid \<Number of heart points\>.
 The heart points will be half a heart.
 If you bid a player for 1 heart point, you're bidding the player for .5 hearts.
 The remaining hearts the slaveowner has left, that will be their max health throughout the game.

 ### Blood Market Double Packaging (L)
-> The first 8 players, selected by the person who does the command /iwantslaveowner \<Code word\>, will be selected.
+> The first 8 players, selected by the person who does the command /codeward \<Code word\> or manually selected by the host, will be selected.
 However, the slave owners will have 500 hearts to bid on for players.
 Slave owners will be bidding for 2 people at once, and the 2 people that are selected are completely randomized.
 It'll be bid by heart points.
 Command to bid is /bid \<Number of heart points\>.
 The heart points will be half a heart.
 If you bid a player for 1 heart point, you're bidding the player for .5 hearts.
 The remaining hearts the slaveowner has left, that will be their max health throughout the game

 ### Bombers (H)
 > Everybody will have an unbreakable Flint and Steel, and most of the animals and monsters/mobs that you kill, will drop Dynamite/TNT.